 Although memory foam can be beneficial for those with hip pain, there are still those who are not convinced that the material can make much of a difference.
 Critics point out that memory foam may offer only a slight improvement in comfort and provide no real, long-term relief from hip pain.

 iSense offers the iSense Classic foam mattress which is made with multiple layers of responsive, open-cell, breathable foam.
 The iSense Classic comes with 20 comfort settings, offering a range of support from soft to firm.
-Unlike other mattresses, iSense offers consistent pressure relief at every setting.
+Unlike other mattresses such as a number bed, iSense offers consistent pressure relief at every setting.

 In conclusion, memory foam mattresses offer increased comfort and support when compared to regular mattresses, which may be advantageous to individuals struggling with hip pain.
 For those looking for additional ways to reduce their nightly discomfort further, gel memory foam may be the next step they should consider taking.